Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "What do you mean?"

 "From what I’ve seen of the SOR so far?
 Great guys, yeah, but...
-Just…Just brace yourself for maybe seeing a new side of ‘em."
+Just...
+Just brace yourself for maybe seeing a new side of ‘em."
 He said.
 "That’s all."

 ___